 I did not ask about the final wine’s nose, and I never asked her to clarify what she wanted because I knew she wouldn’t be able to.
 In addition, I also no longer cared what she might have to contribute to any conversation, ever, this one having soured me enough.

 A vodka nose.
-I still have no idea what that might mean ((That’s not completely true: my most generous guess is that she thought the wines smelled like alcohol, ethanol and diesel being something that can be detected in certain wines; however, since neither wine actually smells that way, I’m comfortable chalking her up to simply being a blowhard)) although it’s one I’m gonna keep in my back pocket.
+I still have no idea what that might mean That’s not completely true: my most generous guess is that she thought the wines smelled like alcohol, ethanol and diesel being something that can be detected in certain wines; however, since … Continue reading although it’s one I’m gonna keep in my back pocket.
 Next time I attend a wine tasting I plan to use it, alternating it with,

 Very strong flavors of water on this one!